(Get Your Kicks on) Route 66

 "(Get Your Kicks on) Route 66" is a popular rhythm and blues song, composed in 1946 by American songwriter Bobby Troup.
-The lyrics relate a westward roadtrip on U.S. Route 66, a highway which traversed the western two-thirds of the U.S. from Chicago, Illinois, to Los Angeles, California.
+The lyrics relate a westward roadtrip on U.S. Route 66, a highway that traversed the western two-thirds of the U.S. from Chicago, Illinois, to Los Angeles, California.
 The song became a standard, with several renditions appearing on the record charts.

 Background

 Bobby Troup got the idea for the song on a cross-country drive from Pennsylvania to California.
 Troup wanted to try his hand as a Hollywood songwriter, so he and his wife, Cynthia, packed up their 1941 Buick and headed west.
 The trip began on US 40 and continued along US 66 to the California coast.
 Troup initially considered writing a tune about US 40, but Cynthia suggested the title "Get Your Kicks on Route 66".

 The song was started during the ten-day trip and finished after consulting a map in Los Angeles.
 The lyrics mention several cities and towns encountered along the way; Cynthia later commented: "What I can't really believe is that he doesn't have Albuquerque in the song."